Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Introduction

-While integrated corrections (lensing convergence, time delay, and integrated Sachs-Wolfe, ISW) to the galaxy number counts have been commonly included in angular analyses, the inclusion for the Fourier power spectrum is less straightforward.
+While integrated corrections (lensing convergence, time delay, and integrated Sachs-Wolfe, ISW) to the galaxy number counts have been commonly included in angular analyses, their inclusion in the Fourier power spectrum is less straightforward.
 Our goal in this paper is to consistently include these contributions in a $P(k)$ analysis of $\fNL$.
 One approach is to derive them starting from the $2$-PCF, \cite{Tansella_2018,Castorina_2022,Foglieni_2023} but this can be cumbersome and numerically expensive.
-Therefore, we adopt the formalism presented in \cite{Noorikuhani:2022bwc} where integrated effects can be directly computed in the Cartesian Fourier space and expand on it by including the integrated cross integrated, (I\texttimes I), contribution.
+The exact nature of these integrated effects in the 3D power spectrum, which, beyond the Limber approximation \cite{Limber_1953}, break local translation invariance\footnote{See \cref{sec:los_depend} for a full discussion and explanation of this.} in our local 2-point function is subtle, and has not yet been fully explored.
+Therefore, we adopt and expand upon the formalism presented in \cite{Noorikuhani:2022bwc}, where integrated effects can be directly computed in the Cartesian Fourier space, to allow for integrated effects to be correctly modelled at wide-separations.
+Further, we extend this framework to include integrated cross integrated, (I\texttimes I), contributions to the power spectrum multipoles.